 EcoSteel Prefabricated Steel Homes Process

 There’s little question that prefab steel is the current direction of the future of building.
 Cost effectiveness, efficiency and speed of construction combined with new technologies allows for 100% custom buildings.
 All of these make steel a very powerful option whether you’re building your next home or starting a new development.
+(If you’re thinking of pursuing a commercial option, you can also build a prefab office building with EcoSteel.)

 1: Prefabricated steel homes are a fantastic choice, and you can get the home you want with less time, money, and inconveniences.
 It is important to understand what this process includes though, so you do not have unrealistic expectations about prefabricated steel homes.
 A common misconception is that prefabricated steel homes only take a week or two, and another is that the home is delivered already assembled and no further labor is required.
 These homes are much faster to build, and normally cost significantly less, but they still require some time to manufacture, and do require final assembly on the building site.
 You will also still need permits, plans, and other paperwork requirements as well.